Teaching children about super

 References:

-1. ATO, 'Teaching tax and super to youth', published 14 December 2018: www.ato.gov.au/About-ATO/Research-and-statistics/In-detail/General-research/Teaching-tax-and-super-to-youth
+1. ATO, 'Teaching tax and super to youth', published 14 December 2018: www.ato.gov.au/about-ato/research-and-statistics/research-for-individuals-and-families/teaching-tax-and-super-to-youth

 2. Before adding to your super, consider your financial circumstances, contribution caps that may apply, and tax issues.
 Salary sacrifice may affect some Government benefits and employee benefits.
 Consider getting financial advice before deciding what’s right for you.
 We recommend you consider seeking financial advice.